Kubernetes

 Installing constraint templates and constraints

-For instance, here’s a simple ConstraintTemplate that prevents the use of container images from non-approved registries:
+For instance, here’s a simple ConstraintTemplate that prevents the use of container images from non-approved registries, as part of Gatekeeper’s policy library approach for reusable rules:

 apiVersion: templates.gatekeeper.sh/v1beta1